 Review the list of common household battery-powered items and make aware any caregivers, friends, family m embers and sitters of these safety tips.

-Add the National Poison Center Hotline (1-800-222-1222) and National Battery Ingestion Hotline (1-800-498-8666) into your contacts and put on display for caretakers.
+Add these numbers into your smartphone contacts or put them on display for caregivers: National Poison Center Hotline (1-800-222-1222) and National Battery Ingestion Hotline (1-800-498-8666) into your contacts and put on display for caretakers.